Real fiber for $24.95.* Not ‘fiber-powered’ like the other guys. Call 866-618-0414.

 Different Connections for Different Games

-Mobile games like Candy Crush or Words with Friends 5-10 Mbps
+Mobile games (Candy Crush, Words with Friends) 5–10 Mbps Stable connection

-Casual online gaming like Minecraft or Elder Scrolls 25 Mbps
+Casual online gaming (Minecraft, Elder Scrolls Online) 25 Mbps Latency under 50 ms

 Keep in mind these speeds only factor gaming in mind.
 If you’re going to do other tasks on the internet, like watching a movie, downloading an album, or video chatting with friends while gaming, you’ll need higher speeds.